24ep/mdm/docs/SRS.md

 ## 2. Overall Description

 ### 2.1 Product Perspective
-The Customer Data Management System is a standalone web application that integrates with external services including:
+The Unified Data Platform is a standalone web application that integrates with external services including:
 - PostgreSQL for database
 - PostgREST for API access
 - MinIO for file storage